CONTENTS

 well.
 They’re fantastic; utmost respect for them.

-said that you were going to bridge their funding for the next month or so.
-So
+were going to bridge their funding for the next month or so.
+So is the program

-is the program expected to come into effect within the next couple of months
+expected to come into effect within the next couple of months while you bridge

 Drew Wilby: